Trading vs investing

 Trader Tom and Investor Ian

-Imagine Tom, a 30 year old guy sitting in front of his six screens checking charts, energetically typing on his keyboard, once in a while cursing or screaming yes.
+To get a good picture of trading vs investing imagine Tom, a 30 year old guy sitting in front of his six screens, checking charts, energetically typing on his keyboard, once in a while cursing or screaming yes.
 Tom is trading.
 Now picture Ian in his 50s sitting at home in the evening checking on his portfolio.
 He made his last transaction 6 months ago and now he compares his portfolio with his long term financial goals.
 Ian is investing.

 The three behaviors with money

 Chances are you are neither Tom nor Ian, but somewhere in between.
 Now that you decided you want to handle your money on your own it is a good time to figure out which direction you are leaning to.
 There are three behaviors on the markets which you can follow.